HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-The median desktop pages requests 11 third-party resources, compared to 10 first-party requests.
+The median desktop page requests 11 third-party resources, compared to 10 first-party requests.
 Irrespective of the <a hreflang="en" href="https://css-tricks.com/potential-dangers-of-third-party-javascript/">performance and reliability risks</a> that third-party resources may bring, both desktop and mobile pages consistently seem to favor third-party scripts.
 This effect could be due to the <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path/adding-interactivity-with-javascript">useful interactivity features</a> that third-party scripts give to the web.

 Nevertheless, site owners must ensure that their third-party scripts are <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">loaded performantly</a>. <a href="https://twitter.com/csswizardry">Harry Roberts</a> advocates for going a step further and <a hreflang="en" href="https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/">stress testing third-parties</a> for performance and resilience.